Charity and

 The Latymer Uganda Project

-The Latymer Uganda Project was established in 2013 and supports M Lisada (youth centre and orphanage), The Mummy Foundation and Hidden Treasure Primary School in Kampala, and Soft Power Education, a forward-thinking charity based in Jinja.
-The project remains hugely popular with our pupil and staff community who tirelessly fundraise to support the various initiatives and who visit the country every other year.
-To fund the Latymer Uganda Project we have raised more than £80,000 over the last five years from non-uniform days, cake sales, sponsored cycle rides, Friday Night Lights, concerts, sponsored sky dives and lots more.
+The Latymer Uganda Project was established in 2013 to support educational organisations and charities in Uganda.
+The society meets weekly to plan and deliver fundraising activities, alongside having correspondence with young people in Uganda.
+We currently support M Lisada, The Mummy Foundation and Patience Primary School in Kampala, and Soft Power Education, a forward-thinking charity based in Jinja.
+The project remains hugely popular with our student and staff community who tirelessly fundraise to support the various initiatives and who visit the country every other year.
+The Latymer Uganda Project has raised more than £119,000 over the last eleven years from non-uniform days, cake sales, sponsored cycle rides, concerts, sponsored skydives, Easter Egg tombola and lots more.

-There is no free education in Uganda and many families simply cannot afford to send their children to school.
-So, in the spirit of our School’s founder Edward Latymer, who started our school nearly 400 years ago ‘to clothe and educate eight poore boyes’, we decided to use some of the fundraising to sponsor eight children from M-Lisada in order that they gain an education.
-M-Lisada stands for ‘Music Life Skills and Deprivation Alleviation’ and it is a youth centre and orphanage, which supports underprivileged adults and children in the Katwe slum.
-We pay for the eight children’s school fees, school uniform, school trips, books, stationery, toilet rolls and brooms (an essential item for any school child in Uganda!).
-It is always lovely to receive their termly reports and read of their great progress in school.
+Many families in Uganda simply cannot afford to send their children to school.
+So, in the spirit of our School’s founder Edward Latymer, who started our school 400 years ago ‘to clothe and educate eight poore boyes’, we decided to use some of the fundraising to sponsor eight children from M-Lisada to go to school each year.
+M-Lisada stands for ‘Music Life Skills and Deprivation Alleviation’ and it is a youth centre and home for underprivileged adults and children in the Katwe slum.
+It is always lovely to receive the termly reports and read of their great progress in school and of the impact education has had on their lives.

-The fundraising has also paid for a two storey classroom block to be built at Hidden Treasure Primary School, along with a complete refurbishment of the whole school.
-Hidden Treasure is in the heart of the Katwe slum and it shares many of Latymer’s values.
-We have also funded four classroom blocks to be built and painted at primary schools in the rural areas around Jinja, which are supported by Soft Power Education.
+Some of the other fundraising has gone towards building and renovating classroom blocks at Hidden Treasure Primary School and Patience Primary School and in primary schools in the rural areas around Jinja, which are supported by Soft Power Education.
 The Mummy Foundation is a centre that supports girls, teenage mothers and women.
-Over the last five years, our financial support has enabled them to refurbish their building, install a solar power system and have adequate medical and educational supplies.
+Our financial support has enabled them to refurbish their building and classrooms, install a solar power system and new toilet block and have adequate medical and educational supplies.

-On alternate years our students and staff volunteer to visit the four organisations in Uganda and take part in activities such as teaching some lessons to pre-school children and painting classrooms.
-The Latymer Uganda Project is a fantastic cause, of which Edward Latymer would be proud.
+In alternate years our students and staff have visited these organisations in Uganda and have taken part in activities such as teaching lessons to pre-school children, painting classrooms and interacting with the teenagers at M-Lisada and learning from them.
+The Latymer Uganda Project is a fantastic part of Latymer life, of which Edward Latymer would be proud.

 Discover more